 To substantiate this thesis, I will first argue that, supported by humanistic types of knowledge associated with the field of library science, librarians encouraged transparency in the search process by coupling a democratic interface function with the editorial function of the engine, thereby maintaining full control over the search process.
 Subsequently, I argue that friendly software interfaces decoupled the democratic service function from the editorial function by separating front and back-end.
 First, these software interfaces, menu-based ones in particular, facilitated query formulation, yet masked the interconnected process of query transformation, which now occurred at a back-end that could not directly be accessed by the user.
 Second, these interfaces were designed for ease, to minimise cognitive effort, which varies inversely with values of human selection power and labour.
-Supported by discourses in design circles and computer magazines, these interfaces, and no longer with control over search.
+Supported by discourses in design circles and computer magazines, these interfaces encouraged a new kind of empowerment that equalled power with access, and no longer with control over search.